dmatelokoh/chinook-analytics-portfolio/02-Python-case-studies/04_purchase_timing_frequency.md

 ### What the Charts Reveal

 **Every cohort decays at the same rate.** This is the headline finding.
 Whether a customer joined in 2019 or 2024, their retention curve is nearly identical.
-The metric here is cumulative — the percentage of the original cohort that has made at least one purchase by that quarter mark: ~47% by Q+1, ~68% by Q+2, peaking at ~89% by Q+3 (meaning 89% of each cohort eventually made at least one repeat purchase within their first year), then declining as customers stop returning.
+The metric here is cumulative: the percentage of the original cohort that has made at least one purchase by that quarter mark. ~47% by Q+1, ~68% by Q+2, peaking at ~89% by Q+3 (meaning 89% of each cohort eventually made at least one repeat purchase within their first year), then declining as customers stop returning.
 The ±7pp spread across 26 quarterly cohorts is remarkably tight.
-No cohort materially outperformed or underperformed any other.
+No cohort significantly outperformed or underperformed any other.

 **The steepest drop happens at Q+4 (−14.5 percentage points).** This is the single largest quarter-over-quarter loss in the entire lifecycle.
 The "Critical Loss Zone" spans Q+2 through Q+7, where the business loses the bulk of its customers.
 By Q+5, half of all eventual churn has already occurred.
 By Q+8, 80% of it has.
-After Q+8, the remaining customers trickle out slowly — the curve flattens, but there's almost no one left to retain.
+After Q+8, the remaining customers trickle out slowly.
+The curve flattens, but there's almost no one left to retain.

 **The 50% retention threshold is crossed around Q+4–Q+5.** A customer's "half-life" at Chinook is roughly 12–15 months.
 After that point, more than half the original cohort has stopped purchasing entirely.

 ### Business Insights

-**This is a structural retention pattern, not a churn crisis.** The fact that every cohort follows the same curve — regardless of when they joined, regardless of whether revenue was growing at 75% or approaching 0% — means retention isn't getting worse.
-But it also means it's never gotten better.
+**This is a structural retention pattern, not a crisis.** Every cohort follows the same curve regardless of when they joined or whether revenue was growing at 75% or approaching 0%.
+Retention isn't getting worse.
+But it's also never gotten better.
 No product change, no pricing shift, nothing in six years of data moved the needle on customer stickiness.
 The business has a fixed customer lifecycle, and it hasn't been disrupted.

 **The intervention window is Q+1 through Q+5.** If a marketing director had budget for one retention initiative, the drop-off analysis says to spend it early.
 Fifty percent of total churn happens in the first five quarters.
 By the time a customer reaches Q+8, they've either committed or they're gone.
-A loyalty program, a personalized re-engagement campaign, or a subscription offer would have the highest ROI if deployed within the first year of a customer's lifecycle — not as a win-back effort after they've already lapsed.
+A loyalty program, a personalized re-engagement campaign, or a subscription offer would have the highest ROI if deployed within the first year of a customer's lifecycle, not as a win-back effort after they've already lapsed.

 **Combined with Part 2, this reframes the YoY deceleration.** Part 2 showed revenue growth slowing from ~75% to near-zero.
 Part 3 shows that the retention curve hasn't changed.
-That means the deceleration isn't a retention problem — it's an acquisition problem, a ceiling problem, or both.
+That means the deceleration isn't a retention problem.
+It's an acquisition problem, a ceiling problem, or both.
 The business can't grow by keeping customers longer (the lifecycle is fixed).
 Growth has to come from acquiring more customers, increasing spend per customer during the active window, or expanding into new segments.
-For a marketing director, this distinction matters: the solution isn't a win-back email campaign — it's a top-of-funnel or product expansion strategy.
+The solution isn't a win-back email campaign.
+It's a top-of-funnel or product expansion strategy.

-**In a real-world engagement, the next steps would be clear.** An exit survey deployed at Q+3 — just before the steepest drop — would capture why customers leave while they're still engaged enough to respond.
+**In a real-world engagement, the next steps would be clear.** An exit survey deployed at Q+3, just before the steepest drop, would capture why customers leave while they're still engaged enough to respond.
 A small incentive (discount on next purchase, entry into a drawing) would boost response rates.
 Is it price?
 Catalog gaps?
 A competitor offering a better experience?
 The data tells us *when* they leave.
 Only qualitative research tells us *why*.
-Additionally, breaking this analysis down by country and by genre would reveal whether the uniform decay holds across segments or masks meaningful variation — a question the Tableau dashboard in the next phase is designed to answer.
+Additionally, breaking this analysis down by country and by genre would reveal whether the uniform decay holds across segments or masks meaningful variation, a question the Tableau dashboard in the next phase is designed to answer.

 **The synthetic data caveat:** The uniformity across cohorts is almost certainly a byproduct of how the expanded database was generated.
-Real customer cohorts show more variance — seasonal acquisition waves, campaign-driven spikes, product-market fit shifts.
+Real customer cohorts show more variance: seasonal acquisition waves, campaign-driven spikes, product-market fit shifts.
 The analytical framework here (cohort construction, retention matrix, drop-off identification, intervention window analysis) is transferable to real data.
 The specific numbers are not.
 This analysis evaluates the methodology and the strategic reasoning, not the exact percentages.